one-and-only/EZCompile-PHP/.github/ISSUE_TEMPLATE/issue-report.md

 name: Issue Report

-about: File an Issue to Help Us Improve
+about: File Any Issues That Are Not Perceived as Bugs

 title: 'Issue: '